 Unemployment is a complex issue with several causes and potential remedies.
 Economic downturns, technological advancements, demographic shifts, and governmental policies can all contribute to unemployment.
 Education and training programs, infrastructure spending, labour market policies, and tax incentives are just a few of the remedies that can be employed to alleviate unemployment.
 Addressing this issue requires a coordinated effort from governments, businesses, and workers to ensure that everyone has access to the resources necessary to find and maintain employment.

 In other words, unemployment refers to a situation in which people who are

 capable of working and who are qualified I age to work cannot find employment.

-Unemployment rate is denoted by symbol ‘U’ and is represented by a form below:
+The unemployment rate is denoted by the symbol ‘U’ and is represented by the form below: